Liz Landers: Early career

 In August 2007, as a teenage writer, Landers interviewed Illinois Senator Barack Obama during his 2008 presidential bid when his candidacy was considered improbable.
 She also wrote on fashion and lifestyle for Glamour and Cosmopolitan while an online editorial intern.
-Landers also wrote two articles for The Daily Beast on culture and fashion from 2014 to 2015.
+Landers wrote two articles for The Daily Beast on culture and fashion in 2014 and 2015.

 CNN (2013-2019)

-Landers first joined CNN as a freelance news assistant in June 2013.
+Landers joined CNN as a freelance news assistant in June 2013.
 She covered Senator Bernie Sanders' 2016 presidential campaign for CNN.
 Travelling with the Sanders campaign was a "dream gig" according to Landers.
 Following the end of the Sanders campaign, Landers became the White House Producer for CNN in January 2017, covering White House and Capitol Hill affairs as a news correspondent.

 Vice News (2019-2023)

 In April 2019, Landers joined Vice News as a guest anchor and political correspondent on the show Vice News Tonight.
 It was reported in March 2021 that she had been promoted to chief political correspondent at Vice News.
 Throughout the 2022 midterm election campaign, Landers covered efforts by Trump-endorsed candidates who deny the legitimacy of the 2020 presidential election to run for key election oversight positions like Secretaries of State, Attorneys General, and Governors.
 On April 27, 2023, Landers was included in the layoffs at Vice as the company cut 100 jobs and cancelled its Vice News Tonight program.
+She won an Emmy Award and Webby Award for her coverage at Vice News.

+Scripps News

+In 2024, she was appointed National Security Correspondent at Scripps News.

 PBS News

-On August 12, 2025, Landers was announced to be taking up the role of White House Correspondent for the PBS News Hour, beginning in September.
+On August 12, 2025, it was announced that Landers would become White House Correspondent for the PBS News Hour, beginning in September.